akrzemi1/__sandbox__/string_view_ctor.md

 ### Analogy with 0- and 2-argument constructors

-P0903R1 argues that because the default constructor and constructor `string_view((const char*)0, 0)` render the same state:
+Proponents of P0903R1 argue that because the default constructor and the constructor `string_view((const char*)0, 0)` render the same state:
-`sv.data() == nullptr` and `sv.size() == 0`, it would be "more consistent" if `string_view((const char*)0)` also rendered the same state.
+`sv.data() == nullptr` and `sv.size() == 0`, it would be "more consistent" or "symmetrical" if `string_view((const char*)0)` also rendered the same state.

-We do not see value added with providing such consistency.
-Different constructors serve different purposes, provide different semantics, and it does not makesense to expect the same postconditions of them.
+We believe that speaking about the "symmetry" or "uniformity" of two constructors is illogical.
+How does one define when two different constructors are "consistent"?
+Different constructors serve different purposes, expose different signatures, provide different semantics, and it does not makesense to expect the same postconditions of them.

+Let's get back to the purpose of `string_view`.
+It is supposed to be a replacement (type-safe, type-erased, requiring no memory allocation), primarily in function arguments, for three different ways of passing strings for reading in C++ and (by inheritance) in C:

+1. As type `std::string` or a const reference to one.
+2. As a pointer to NTBS (Null-terminated Byte String).
+3. As a `char` array denoted the pointer to its beginning and its size.

+A `string_view` *is not* a pair `pair<const char*, size_t>`.
+The latter accepts any two values of the corresponding types and doesn't care whether they make sense or not, for instance `{reinterpret_cast<const char*>(&this), 4}` or `{(const char*)nullptr, 7}`.
+In contrast, an object of `string_view` represents a *string*: a sequence of characters that *really* resides somewhere in memory.

-The constructor taking a pointer `p` and a size `s` has a purpose: it is an interface for constructing form anything that provides "counted range" interface: a pointer to the beginning of the sequence and the sequence size.
-This implies the precondition: `[p, p + s)` must be a valid range. it allows initialization `string_view((const char*)0, 0)` not as a "singular" value representing not-a-range, but because some containers representing valid ranges really encode the state as two zeros:
+The constructor taking a pointer `p` and a size `s` has a purpose: it is an interface for constructing a view to a string form anything that provides "counted range" interface: a pointer to the beginning of the sequence and the sequence size.
+This implies the precondition: `[p, p + s)` must be a valid range.
+You cannot just pass an arbitrary pointer and an arbitrary number.
+It does allow initialization `string_view((const char*)0, 0)`, but not as a "singular" value representing not-a-range, but because some containers representing valid ranges really encode the state as two zeros:

 ```c++
 std::vector<char> v {};